BOOSTR: A Dataset for Accelerator Control Systems: Usage Notes

 \section{Usage Notes}

-\textit{BOOSTR} could be used to train various control networks for accelerator regulation, to construct ``digital twins'' of the Fermilab Booster regulator's control environment, or to develop anomaly detection/categorization capabilities.
-Please note: there are no legal or ethical ramifications of using this data as it was collected from a machine, and not collected from or representative of people.
+\textit{BOOSTR} could be used to develop a wide variety of machine learning based approaches for accelerator network tuning and control.
+Possibilities include training various control networks for accelerator regulation, constructing ``digital twins'' of the Fermilab Booster regulator's control environment, designing Bayesian optimization, and developing anomaly detection/categorization capabilities.
+Please note: there are no legal or ethical ramifications of using these data as they were collected from a machine, and not collected from or representative of people.

 In the future, the dataset could feasibly be expanded to include more of the 200,000 available ACNET system parameters and therefore be used to control, mimic, or monitor further aspects of the particle accelerator complex.
-One could argue that this initial dataset might become the foundation upon which substantial fine-tuning of particle accelerators could depend.
+Since many common challenges exist across different accelerator facilities, open data sets such as this one are crucial for the further development of cross-facility machine learning methods.